Queue enhancement - promote! and promote_all!

 Motivation for this enhancement: Our project has several worker threads working on long-running work units in a queue, trying to find a ‘match’.
 The queue is pre-sorted with the most likely matches at the front and least likely at the back.
 However, there are cases where as we work on some elements, we gain new data that certain elements are more likely to match than we originally thought.
 We need a way to promote these elements to the front of the queue.

-Updated by jonathanscruz (Jonathan Cruz) almost 4 years ago
+Updated by jonathanscruz (Jonathan Cruz) about 4 years ago

 Yura Sokolov wrote: